 You’ll be receiving unexpected packages this season.
 Scammers know this and will send realistic-looking delivery failure notifications.
 They expect you to follow up with them and reveal personal identification information.
 Head to your local post office or call the parcel delivery service to check with a clerk before you hand over information on the Internet.

 4. Hotel “lie”-Fi

-The FBI issued a warning to this season’s travelers about a malicious pop-up at hotel chains around the country.
+The FBI has a warning for you about a malicious pop-up at hotel chains around the country.
 This scam requests people install a foreign program before connecting to a hotel Wi-Fi network.
 This foreign program turns out to be data-stealing malware.
-Remember, Internet connections you don’t own or control can easily be used against you.
-Before you use the Internet at a hotel, ask yourself if it’s worth the risk.
-If you do need access, be wary of what you’re installing–there shouldn’t be a need to install anything.
+Remember, internet connections you don’t own or control can easily be used against you.
+Before you use the internet at a hotel, ask yourself if it’s worth the risk.
+If you do need access, be wary of what you’re installing -- there shouldn’t be a need to install anything.

 5. Festive spam

 We’ve all gotten used to filtering out spam in our email.
 Now prepare yourself for it to take on a more holiday-oriented theme.
 Messages will suggest that off-brand Rolex watches and cheap pharmaceuticals would make excellent gifts.
 Be careful, though, because these companies might just be in the market for your personal information.

 There’s a bonanza of savings to be had buying gift cards through second-hand retailers, but many of these retailers might be a front for scammers.
 Gift cards may be invalid, used or forgeries, and you’ll be left holding the bill.